siva17/MyJSWebView/README.md

 }
 @end
 ```

+If your index.html file is in different place, please make sure to change the name of the file (with out .html extension) in your view controller as shown above.

 * Goto your Storyboard or xib containing your View Controller and add WebView to it appropriately.
 Select the WebView
 * Go to Custom Class tab and update the Class to “MyJSUIWebView” and Restoration ID to “MyJSUIWebView”